This topic explores the key concepts of chemical reactions as they relate to:

 - Energy is created in chemical reactions.

-- The products of chemical reactions need not have the same mass as
+- The products of chemical reactions need not have the same mass as the reactants.

 - Water disappears as it evaporates.